Opposes the Patriot Act and the U.S. embargo of Cuba

 Urges the prosecution of U.S. soldiers for war crimes against Iraq

 Affiliated with the pro-Communist anti-war group United For Peace and Justice

-Based in Columbus, Ohio, the Progressive Peace Coalition (PPC), or Columbus Progressive Alliance (CPA), defines itself as “a political activist group that focuses on events and activities at the Ohio State University, around Columbus, and central Ohio.”
+Based in Columbus, Ohio, the Columbus Progressive Alliance (CPA), or Progressive Peace Coalition (PPC), defines itself as "a political activist group that focuses on events and activities at the Ohio State University, around Columbus, and central Ohio."
 It is a local affiliate of the pro-Communist anti-war group United For Peace and Justice.
-PPC enumerates it major positions and campaigns on issues of concern as follows:
+CPA enumerates it major positions and campaigns on issues of concern as follows:

 Flirting With Disaster: Initiated in conjunction with Peace Action, this campaign exhorts Members of Congress to vote against funding for a new "bunker buster" weapon (officially called the Robust Nuclear Earth Penetrator) designed to reach targets, such as bunkers, that are buried deep in the earth.

 Fund Medicaid: "With the President pushing for tax cuts of hundreds of billions of dollars aimed largely at millionaires, surely we can find the relatively small amount of money needed" to increase federal subsidies for Medicaid.

 Ban Depleted Uranium in Weapons: Asserting that exposure to depleted uranium (which was used in Iraq during the 1991 Gulf War) can lead to serious health problems, this program supports The Depleted Uranium Munitions Study Act -- co-sponsored by Democratic Representatives Tammy Baldwin, John Conyers, Stephanie Tubbs Jones, Barbara Lee, Edward Markey, Jim McDermott, and Charles Rangel -- to study the health and environmental impact of depleted uranium munitions.